-Anteriorly: Coils of small intestine, the greater omentum, and the anterior abdominal wall iliohypogastric and the ilioinguinal nerves, the leteral outenague nerves the thirth, and the femora
+Anteriorly: Coils of small intestine, the greater omentum, and the anterior abdominal wall iliohypogastric and the ilioinguinal nerves, the lateral cutaneous nerve of the thigh, and the femoral nerve also lie posteriorly.

 Posteriorly: The lateral border of the left kidney, the origin of the transversus abdominis muscle, the quadratus lumborum, the iliac crest, the iliacus, and the left psoas.
 The